Intro

 - to connect a host to a network, it needs a valid IP address and a subnet mask

-) - to communicate beyond the LAN, it needs a default gateway
+- to communicate beyond the LAN, a host needs a default gateway

 - hosts can only communicate directly with hosts on the same IP subnet, otherwise they need to go through a router, e.g. if host A is on